corey-cason/corey-cason/README.md

 - 👋 Hi, I’m @coreywanderful
 - 🌎 I’m interested in reading, traveling, and exploring all of the beautiful things on Earth
-- 🌱 I'm learning Spanish, astronomy, and how to make the perfect charcuterie board
 - 🍅 I'm on a mission to find the world's best bruschetta
 - 💞️ I’m happy to collaborate on all the things.
 Team work makes the dream work!
 - 📫 How to reach me - Slack, e-mail, text, telephone, and LinkedIn